-Till date, for {\bf component sizes} in the critical regime, this has been proven for a number of models including the rank one random graph \cite{SBVHJL10}, the configuration model \cite{joseph2010component,riordan2012phase} and bounded size rules \cite{SBABXW13,SBABXW:RSA13}.
-Viewing the maximal components as metric spaces, the only model which has succumbed has been the \erdos random graph $\ERRG(n , 1/n+\lambda/n^{4/3})$ in \cite{addario2012continuum} where it was shown that rescaling edge lengths in the maximal components $\cC_i(\lambda)$ by $n^{-1/3}$, one has
+To date, for \emph{component sizes} in the critical regime, such behavior has been proven for a number of models including the rank-one \chhh{inhomogeneous} random graph \cite{SBVHJL10}, configuration model \cite{joseph2010component,riordan2012phase}, and bounded size rules \cite{bhamidi2014augmented,bhamidi2015aggregation}.
+Turning to the intrinsic geometry of the components, it was shown in \cite{addario2012continuum} that rescaling edge lengths in the $i$-th maximal component $\cC_i(\lambda)$ of the \erdos random graph $\ERRG(n , 1/n+\lambda/n^{4/3})$ and denoting the resulting metric space by $n^{-1/3}\cC_i(\lambda)$, one has

 for a sequence of limiting random fractals that are described in more detail in Section \ref{sec:prelim}.